Advertisement

 What’s the ride like?

-Sportline variants get a progressive steering system for ‘sportier’ handling, which seemingly did little else other than increase the weight slightly, plus sports suspension, with 15mm lower springs up front and 10mm at the rear.
-We’d give that a pass too, and get a lower trim with smaller wheels for their softer ride.
+Sportline variants get a progressive steering system for ‘sportier’ handling (it adds weight and barely makes a difference) plus sports suspension, with 15mm lower springs up front and 10mm at the rear.
+We’d give that a pass too, and get a lower trim with smaller wheels for a better ride.

 Is there much performance difference between variants?